bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ## 1. Setup the 2.0 Environment

-Copy the Greenlight 2.0 sample environment into your env file.
-If you want to save your Greenlight 1.0 settings, make a copy of the `env` file first.
+Copy the Greenlight 2.0 sample environment into your .env file.
+If you want to save your Greenlight 1.0 settings, make a copy of the `.env` file first.
 This will also pull the Greenlight 2.0 image.
 ```
 cd ~/greenlight
-docker run --rm bigbluebutton/greenlight:v2 cat ./sample.env > env
+docker run --rm bigbluebutton/greenlight:v2 cat ./sample.env > .env
 ```

 Then follow the steps to [configure Greenlight](#3-configure-greenlight).